 One of the most common and most aggressive types of primary brain tumours is called Glioblastoma multiforme (GBM).
 Even with a combination of powerful treatments such as surgery, radiotherapy and chemotherapy, the survival after diagnosis is expected to only be approximately 12-14 months.
-With the support of Action Against Cancer, Dr Georgios Giamas’ team at the University of Sussex have been exploring the role of the cancer causing gene LMTK3 in the progression and development of GBM.
+With the support of Action Against Cancer, Professor Georgios Giamas’ team at the University of Sussex have been exploring the role of the cancer causing gene LMTK3 in the progression and development of GBM.
 Their ultimate aim is to develop a new drug to overcome this crucial gene.

 Progress to date